 NW Motorsports Hall of Fame

 The NW Motorsports Hall of Fame celebrates the racers, designers, managers, and more that have helped make the Pacific Northwest’s long, storied motorsports history possible.
 We honor icons of the Northwest in six categories: open wheel, stock car, sports car/GT, drag race, motorcycle, and person at large.

 One of the missions of World of Speed is to celebrate the rich motorsports heritage of the Pacific Northwest.
 With that in mind, we set out to recognize great racers and other motorsports figures from Oregon, Washington, and Idaho by creating the Northwest Motorsports Hall of Fame.

 This year will mark the third class of Northwest Motorports Hall of Fame inductees here at World of Speed.
-On Saturday, October 19, World of Speed will induct the 2018 class of its Northwest Motorsports Hall of Fame.
+On Saturday, October 19, World of Speed will induct the 2019 class of its Northwest Motorsports Hall of Fame.
 Come join us for dinner, drinks, and a wonderful night celebrating six people who have contributed much to developing motorsports of all kinds here in the Pacific Northwest.

 Tickets to this fantastic night of celebration are $90 for an individual or $170 for a pair.
 Pair pricing will be applied at checkout.